minshi123/gitlab/doc/user/group/roadmap/index.md

 ![roadmap date range in months](img/roadmap_timeline_months.png)

-In _Months_ preset, roadmap shows epics which have start or due dates _falling within_ or _going through_ **past month**, **current month** and **next 5 months**, where _today_ is shown by the vertical red line in the timeline.
+In _Months_ preset, roadmap shows epics and milestones which have start or due dates _falling within_ or _going through_ **past month**, **current month** and **next 5 months**, where _today_ is shown by the vertical red line in the timeline.
 The sub-headers underneath the month name on the timeline header represent the date on starting day (Sunday) of the week.
 This preset is